The Inquiry into Discrimination Experienced by Transgender People: Terminology used

-Health Care Access
+Health care access

 It was found that trans people face difficulties when accessing the same general health services as other individuals.
 The three main difficulties presented were, firstly, gaps both in knowledge and services and, secondly, the cost.
 The third finding was the difficulty for trans people to be treated with dignity and respect throughout the process.

 The health care system was found to have “major gaps in the availability, accessibility, acceptability and quality of medical services”.
 A lack of information creates barriers for trans people: without ‘clear treatment pathways’, there is a significant gap in the current provision of health care for trans people.
 The Inquiry noted that there was a high degree of consistency between trans people and health professionals about the issues affecting trans people's access to health services.
 Quality of care is inherently reduced unless health professionals have access to information specific to trans people.

 Confusion and difficulties surrounding the cost of health care for trans people also presented significant challenges; while the cost of hormone treatment or gender reassignment surgery varied, it was accepted that the cost is often prohibitive.

 The Inquiry suggests that the biggest gains for trans people in the short to medium term may be through better support in primary health care, and have subsequently begun discussions with the Ministry of Health.

 Socially

-At School
+At school

 A gender identity that is not congruent with one's body can lead to feelings of insecurity and vulnerability, one that can be exacerbated during youth.
 Trans children and young people are faced with the challenge of being dependent on others (such as parents, caregivers and teachers) to protect their human rights and to ensure that they have role models and support.
 While schools have a responsibility to provide a safe environment where students are able to learn, the Inquiry heard from stakeholder groups (such as the Council of Trade Unions and the Post-Primary Teachers’ Association) “who noted the importance of initiative to improve the safety of trans students.

-At Work
+At work

 Employment was also an issue that was brought to the Inquiry.
 The key concerns were access to employment, job retention, workplace safety and promotion.
 “The incidence of discrimination faced by trans people is high.
 Four out of five submissions described examples of discrimination that ranged from harassment at work to vicious assault and sexual abuse.”

-At Home
+At home

 Another common difficulty faced was regarding access to housing; trans people spoke about experiencing discrimination when looking at housing (most of this feedback was received in relation to renting).

 In addition to this, daily challenges included access to public toilets which often posed issues for trans people; while public places must be accessible to all who wish to use them, ensuring fair and manageable access to everyone requires a balance of interests.
 “Inability to access public toilets had a major, daily impact.”